 Our favorite experience in Cismigiu was over Easter weekend.
 There were an outdoor market and beer garden set up to celebrate the holiday.
 We spent hours tasting food at the market, relaxing in the beer garden as Mak tore around playing with kids in the park.

 We did visit Herăstrău Park, Izvor Park, and other smaller parks in Bucharest and have to say we were impressed with most.
 Herăstrău Park is Bucharest’s Biggest Park, 272 acres filled with a lake, library, museums, an art expo, awesome kids playgrounds, wide tree-lined walking paths, bike rentals and a network of bike paths, an aquarium, and a terrific assortment of places to eat and drink.
 It’s a local favorite for good reason.
-We only visited once and the day was cold and grey, so we didn’t spend a lot of time exploring.
+We only visited once and the day was cold and gray, so we didn’t spend a lot of time exploring.
 We’ll definitely spend more time at Herăstrău Park when we visit Bucharest again.
 The parks are what we loved most in Bucharest for sure.

 Have you been to Bucharest?
 What were your favorite parts?